 The perfect place to raise your spirits after the memorial/museum is the Oklahoma City Museum of Art.
-Located in an interesting neighborhood, the art museum houses a huge (one of the largest in the world) Chihuly glass and drawings exhibit as well as a gorgeous 55-foot tall single piece that can be found in the museum’s atrium lobby.
+This OKC treasure houses one of the largest Chihuly glass collections in the world, as a gorgeous 55-foot tall single piece that can be found in the museum’s atrium lobby.

 One of the temporary exhibits I enjoyed was the Isabelle de Borchgrave: Fashioning Art from Paper.
-These paper costumes were created with origami, or folded paper.
-The pieces were incredibly delicate and intricate—fascinating to think they were fashioned of paper alone.
+These paper costumes were created with origami or folded paper.
+The pieces were incredibly delicate and intricate—fascinating to think they are fashioned of paper alone.

 If you need a bite to eat for lunch, the museum cafe is a great place to grab a salad, snack, or dessert.